 In India, a buffalo costs $350…AND A CHILD COSTS $12.
 The ILO estimates that more than 165 million children, between the ages of five and fourteen, in the world today are involved in some type of forced child labor.
 Two children per minute are trafficked for sexual exploitation.

-The majority of CHILD PROSTITUTES in Thailand are from Myanmar or the Hill Tribes along the border and 80% of all Thailand’s prostitutes are under the age of 16.
+The majority of CHILDREN FORCED INTO COMMERCIAL SEX in Thailand are from Myanmar or the Hill Tribes along the border and 80% of all Thailand’s prostitutes are under the age of 16.
 There are over 264,000 CHILD SLAVES working in the brick kilns, carpet factories, or other forms of slave labor in Pakistan.

-There are more than 700,000 child soldiers in Myanmar – CHILDREN USED AS SLAVES, SEX SLAVES – more than any other COUNTRY IN THE WORLD.
+There are more than 700,000 child soldiers in eastern asia – CHILDREN USED AS SLAVES, SEX SLAVES – more than any other area IN THE WORLD.